Huisman awarded 3,000mt Ringer Crane contract

 Huisman has announced the award of a contract from Denmark-based BMS Heavy Cranes for the delivery of a 3,000mt Ringer Crane, with an option for a second unit.

-Huisman is known for delivering the world’s largest cranes, characterised by lightweight, robust designs and reliable support throughout the lifecycle.
-The company attributes its success to building long-term relationships with top tier clients, an approach that it says has enabled every step in its capability development.
+Huisman is known for delivering the world's largest cranes, characterised by lightweight, robust designs and reliable lifecycle support.
+The company attributes its success to building long-term relationships with 'top tier' customers, an approach that Huisman says has enabled every step in the development of their capabilities.

 Delivery of the crane is scheduled for the second half of 2023.

-Morten Kammer, CEO at BMS Heavy Cranes: “We look forward to the ongoing cooperation with Huisman in the delivery of this crane.
-This asset represents a major step forward for BMS.
-With the capability to lift the world’s largest turbines onshore we will be able to play an increasingly important role in the development of renewable, net-zero energy industries.”
+Morten Kammer, CEO of BMS Heavy Cranes, says: "We look forward to continuing our partnership with Huisman with the delivery of this crane.
+This acquisition represents a major step forward for BMS.
+With the ability to hoist the world's largest turbines onshore, we can play an increasingly important role in the development of renewable, net-zero energy sectors."

-David Roodenburg, CEO at Huisman: “We are passionate about designing large cranes and are grateful to BMS for the opportunity and their trust.
-We can’t wait to see this mega crane in real life.
-We are happy to once again be applying our experience in a project that aligns with our vision of accelerating the growth of renewable energy production.”
+David Roodenburg, CEO of Huisman: "We have a passion for designing large cranes and are grateful to BMS for this opportunity and their confidence.
+We can't wait to see this mega-crane in real life.
+We are happy to reapply our experience to a project that matches our vision to accelerate the growth of renewable energy production."

 Features & benefits of the Huisman Ringer Crane:

-- A fully electrically driven system, resulting in high positioning accuracy, efficient energy use, reduced maintenance and higher reliability.
+- An all-electric system, resulting in high positioning accuracy, reduced maintenance and high reliability.

-- Modular ring system, allowing for a full 360° ring being used, or a portion of it – depending on specific site layouts
+- Modular ring system, allowing a full 360° ring to be used, or part of it - depending on the specific site layout.

-- A dedicated boom setup, thus ensuring a lightweight and stiff design.
+- A special boom arrangement resulted in a lightweight and rigid design.

-- Upending of the crane can be done without the use of assistant cranes
+- Lifting the crane can be done without using auxiliary cranes.

-- Operable in higher winds than traditional cranes.
+- Workable at higher wind speeds than traditional cranes.